 Choosing a good domain name is one of the most important decisions that you’ll ever have to make about your company.
-It is a crucial thing that affects your business on a long term.
-Domain name impacts your brand in so many areas of online advertising such as CTR, SEO, social media, referring links etc.
+It is a crucial thing that affects your business in the long term.
+Domain name impacts your brand in so many areas of online advertising such as CTR, SEO, social media, referring links, etc.

 It’s a good thing when you choose your company name to be your domain name, it simplifies the process of searching.
 Also, you should consider using yourname.com if there is a level of relevance of your expertise in certain areas, and in this way, you’ll be continuously building your personal brand.
 But, first check if there is a trademark infringement about the domain name, and if there is one it’s better to avoid that domain.